ShaneV2001/Basic-Website-Nav-Proto/README.md

 ## Credits

-This website template was created by Shane Varghese for educational purposes.
+This website template was created by Shane V for educational purposes.